MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/pmem-health.md

 For help understanding the various health conditions, see the following sections.

-## "Warning" Health Status
+## Warning Health Status

-This condition is when you check the health of a persistent memory device and see that its Health Status is listed as **Warning**, as shown in this example output:
+This condition is present when you check the health of a persistent memory device and see that its Health Status is listed as **Warning**, as shown in this example output:

 | SerialNumber | HealthStatus | OperationalStatus | OperationalDetails |
 | --- | --- | --- | --- |
 | 802c-01-1602-117cb5fc | Healthy | OK | |
 | 802c-01-1602-117cb64f | Warning | Predictive Failure | {Threshold Exceeded,NVDIMM\_N Error} |

-The following table lists some info about this condition.
+The following table lists some information about this condition.

 | Heading | Description |
 | --- | --- |